clpo13/rscat/README.md

 ## Building

 Building from source requires Rust and Cargo (install them via rustup).
 In the top-level source directory, run `cargo build`.
+To install it on your computer, run `cargo install`.
+The default install path is in your `~/.cargo/bin` directory.

 ## Running